Academic Standards and Administrative Requirements

 Changes in Registration

-Once registered for a particular semester, students may add or drop courses according to the Academic Calendar published on the Registrar's Office website.
-After the end of the schedule adjustment period, dropped courses will be reflected on official transcripts with a grade of "W." Students will receive grades for all courses not dropped by published deadlines.
-Students who fail to attend class without having dropped the course will receive a grade of "F" unless they have officially withdrawn from the university.
-Students must follow all registration procedures as published on the Registrar's Office website each semester.
+Once registered for a particular semester, students may add, drop, or withdraw from courses according to the Academic Calendar published on the Registrar’s Office website.
+After the end of the schedule adjustment period, withdrawn courses will be reflected on official transcripts with a grade of “W.” Students will receive grades for all courses not dropped by published deadlines.
+Students who fail to attend class without having dropped or withdrawn from the course will receive a grade of “F” unless they have officially withdrawn from the University.
+Students must follow all registration procedures as published on the Registrar’s Office website each semester.

-Students who have been administratively de-registered from UMBC or from a specific class will be notified in writing via e-mail sent to their UMBC e-mail address.
-De-registration can result from a class being cancelled due to insufficient enrollment, academic or disciplinary suspension, or other reasons.
+Students who have been administratively dropped or withdrawn from the semester or from a specific class will be notified via e-mail sent to their UMBC e-mail address.
+Administrative drop or withdrawal can result from a class being cancelled due to insufficient enrollment, failure to meet pre-requisites, academic or disciplinary suspension, or other reasons.